Theory Uncertainties in the Extraction of $\alpha_s$ from Drell-Yan at Small Transverse Momentum: Comments on Recent alphas Extraction by ATLAS

-The N$^n$LL nomenclature used in \Refscite{ATLAS:2023lhg, Camarda:2023dqn} on the other hand includes $n$-loop boundary conditions so it corresponds more closely \footnote{ It might not be identical to N$^n$LL$'$ as implemented in \scetlib\ due to various choices of how the different ingredients are included in detail, leading to differences that are considered to be of higher order in one or the other counting.} to what we would call N$^n$LL$'$ and to avoid confusion we will always use the latter notation.
-The analysis in \Refcite{ATLAS:2023lhg} is performed at the so-called approximate N$^4$LL (``N$^4$LLa'') order obtained in \Refcite{Camarda:2023dqn}, which in our nomenclature therefore translates to an approximate N$^4$LL$'$ order.
-There are two types of approximation involved: First, the 4-loop evolution is approximate, because the required 4-loop splitting functions and 5-loop cusp anomalous dimensions are only known approximately, which is expected to cause more minor effects and is not discussed here further. \footnote{ Although the available approximations for 4-loop splitting functions are increasingly accurate for phenomenology~\cite{Cooper-Sarkar:2024crx}, their effect could in principle be of some relevance and deserves further study.} More importantly, another approximation comes from the fact that the 4-loop beam and soft functions required at this order are completely unknown.
+The analysis in \Refcite{ATLAS:2023lhg} is performed at the so-called approximate N$^4$LL (``N$^4$LLa'') order of \Refcite{Camarda:2023dqn}, meaning at approximate N$^4$LL$^*$.
+There are two types of approximations involved: First, the 4-loop evolution is formally approximate, because the required 4-loop splitting functions and 5-loop cusp anomalous dimensions are only known approximately.
+These approximations are also present at N$^4$LL.
+They are expected to cause more minor effects and are not discussed here further. \footnote{ Although the available approximations for 4-loop splitting functions are increasingly accurate for phenomenology~\cite{Cooper-Sarkar:2024crx}, their effect could in principle be of some relevance and deserves further study.} The second type of approximation comes from the fact that the 4-loop beam and soft coefficients, $\tilde s_4$ and $\tilde b_{i,4}$, are completely unknown.